 Mimi has experience in representing accidents involving injury and understands that the situation can be extremely scary.
 Mimi will listen and do a full case evaluation to understand the circumstances before and after the accident in totality to provide the best representation possible.
 If you are looking for a “criminal lawyer near me,” know that Mimi handles most of North Texas.

 Texas Transportation Code § 550.021 defines the offense of “Accident Involving Personal Injury or Death.”

 (a) The driver of a car involved in an accident that involves (or is reasonably likely to involve) injury or death shall immediately:

 - Stop at the scene or as close to the scene as possible;

-- Return to the scene if the car is not stopped at the scene;
+- Return to the scene if not stopped at the scene;

 - Determine whether a person involved in the accident is injured, and whether that person requires help; and

-- Remain at the scene until information is gathered and aid (if needed) is given.
+- Remain at the scene to gather information and render aid (if necessary).

 (c) a person commits an offense if the person does not stop or follow the rules above.
-An offense is:
+An offense:

 - Involving an accident resulting in: